ManagedKube/kubernetes-common-services/docs/upgrade-notes/prometheus-operator-8.12.12.md

 Just as a test, I enabled allow all on all ports from the GKE private Kube masters and this worked.
 I think this verifies that it is a port issue and by opening up the correct port, this will work.

-Just from a previous experience we has problems with the prometheus-adapter for HPA in a private GKE cluster and the private GKE Kube master needed to reach it on port `6443`.
-Going to try this out first.
+From a previous experience we had problems with the prometheus-adapter for HPA in a private GKE cluster and the private GKE Kube master needed to reach it on port `6443`.

 To get prometheus-operator back to the update failure state, I am going to delete it and let the Flux `HelmRelease` install it again: